 Known to locals as Pulo Island or Pulo-pulo, Loren Island is like that one person who is easy to get along with yet still retain some kind of mystery; she will intrigue you.
 The cove part is welcoming with its mixture of fine and course beige sand, but the sloping beach just beside the cove and the beach behind will either intimidate you or challenge you with their rugged appearance highlighted by the rocky shores and unspoiled islet.
 She is sugar and spice.

-Related topic: PULO ISLAND (LOREN ISLAND), BATANGAS: IMPORTANT TIPS
+Related topic: PULO ISLAND (LOREN ISLAND), BATANGAS: IMPORTANT TRAVEL TIPS

 Bituin Cove (Nasugbu)